hyperledger-archives/sawtooth-core/docs/source/architecture/journal.rst

 The Consensus Interface
 =======================

-In the spirit of configurability, the Journal supports pluggable consensus algorithms that may be changed via the settings transaction family.
-The initial selection of a  Consensus algorithm is set for the chain in the Genesis Block during Genesis (described below).
-This may be changed during the course of a Chain's lifetime.
-The Journal and its Consensus Interface support pluggable consensus for probabilistic finality algorithms like Proof of Work, as well as algorithms with absolute finality like PBFT.
+In the spirit of configurability, the Journal supports :term:`dynamic consensus algorithms<Dynamic consensus>` that can be changed via the Settings transaction family.
+The initial selection of a consensus algorithm is set for the chain in the genesis block during genesis (described below).
+This may be changed during the course of a chain's lifetime.
+The Journal and its consensus interface support dynamic consensus for probabilistic finality algorithms like Proof of Work, as well as algorithms with absolute finality like PBFT.